qihongl/learn-hippo/docs/learned_encoding/RESULTS.md

 ### Is competitive retrieval necessary?

 Endpoint-only reward remained 1.000 for every tested softmax temperature.
-Always- write reward increased from 0.006 at temperature 0.03 to 0.241 at 0.10 and 0.563 at 1.00 as attention became less dominated by the exact incomplete cue.
+Always- encoding reward increased from 0.006 at temperature 0.03 to 0.241 at 0.10 and 0.563 at 1.00 as attention became less dominated by the exact incomplete cue.
 Midpoint-plus- endpoint reward similarly ranged from approximately 0.000 to 0.683.
 It never matched endpoint-only storage in the declared grid.

-When competitive content retrieval was replaced by an oracle that always selected the latest stored trace, always-write reward became 1.000.
+When competitive content retrieval was replaced by an oracle that always selected the latest encoded memory, always-encode reward became 1.000.
 Selective encoding is therefore useful here because the retriever is vulnerable to an incomplete but more cue-similar trace.
 A retrieval architecture that reliably prioritizes the most complete trace removes the selective-encoding advantage.